VeryGoodOpenSource/very_good_infinite_list/README.md

   // Is set to `false` by default.
   reverse: false,

+  // Indicates if the extent of the ScrollView in the scrollDirection
+  // should be determined by the contents being viewed.
+  //
+  // Is set to `false` by default.
+  shrinkWrap: false,

   // The duration with which calls to [onFetchData] will be debounced.
   //
   // Is set to a duration of 100 milliseconds by default.